 In addition, each rider has a duty to himself and his family to decide whether conditions are too unacceptable for him to start or continue his ride.
 In the latter case, the knowledge that the event may be abandoned while he is riding may help him come to a rational decision.

 A competitor entering an event must do so on the understanding that, if the event is cancelled or abandoned in good faith, he has no redress against the promoting organisation and it may not be possible to refund all or any of his entry fee.

-The recommended action and the consequences depend on the circumstances and are too many and too varied to set out in detail, but the National Committee believes and urges that certain basic principles should be applied as follows:
+The recommended action and the consequences depend on the circumstances and are too many and too varied to set out in detail, but the Board believes and urges that certain basic principles should be applied as follows:

 If an event has to be cancelled before the closing date for entries, all entries should be returned with the full entry fee.

 If an event is cancelled before the day and time permits, a communication should be sent to all competitors and officials to prevent unnecessary travel.
 In any case an official must attend the starting point on the day of the event to communicate the decision to those who arrive.

 This may be the most appropriate action when there is a reasonable expectation that the abnormal conditions will be temporary, for instance if early morning fog is likely to clear or if an obstacle blocking the course is being removed.
 Initially the start should be delayed for 15 or 20 minutes, repeated several times if necessary, but if the delay becomes much more than an hour the event should be abandoned.

 On other occasions conditions may deteriorate when part of the field has started and delaying starting the remainder may be appropriate.
 Following a delay the published starting order and intervals must be adhered to and if for whatever reason it is not practicable to start the full field, it will be the later riders who forfeit their rides.